Seneca-APS/APS145-Activities/Activity-09/README.md

         - Amount to be paid
     - **RETURNS**: a **POSITIVE** transaction number (if successful) or **NEGATIVE** number (if payment failed)

+- `DispenseItem`:
+    - Used to physically dispense a product from a specific slot position.
+    - **PARAMS**:
+        - A vending machine's unique identifier
+        - Slot position
+        - Quantity to dispense
+    - **RETURNS**: NOTHING

 - `SubmitOrder`:
     - Used to record an order that has been successfully placed.
     - **PARAMS**: